Lupin3-droid/Lupin3-droid/README.md

 - 👋 Hi, I’m @Lupin3-droid
 - 👀 I’m interested in data science and machine learning
 - 🌱 I’m currently learning BSc in applied statistics with computing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data science and machine learning tasks
-- 📫 How to reach me ...
+- 📫 How to reach me at komoramandisa@gmail.com
 - 😄 Pronouns: mr
 - ⚡ Fun fact: i love data